rafael-santiago/kryptos/doc/MANUAL.md

 }
 ```

 Well, I think that we have done with DHKE.
-For awhile let's forget a little about discrete logarithm cryptosystems and dive
-into RSA available stuff...
+For awhile let's forget a little about it and dive into RSA available stuff...

 ### RSA